Hylas: Literature

 He fild with Hylas name; the Nymphes eke "Hylas" cryde.

-Hylas is also mentioned in Christopher Marlowe's play Edward II: "Not Hylas was more mourned for of Hercules / Than thou hast been of me since thy exile" (Act I, Scene I, line 142-3), and in Oscar Wilde's The Picture of Dorian Gray, Chapter 11: "...and gilded a boy that he might serve at the feast as Ganymede or Hylas."
+Hylas is also mentioned in Christopher Marlowe's play Edward II: "Not Hylas was more mourned for of Hercules / Than thou hast been of me since thy exile" (Act I, Scene I, line 142-3).

+Oscar Wilde mentions Hylas at least six times in his published works.

+In The Picture of Dorian Gray, Chapter 11: "...and gilded a boy that he might serve at the feast as Ganymede or Hylas."

+In his sonnet, Santa Decca, lamenting the death of gods: "Young Hylas seeks the water-springs no more;"

+In The Garden of Eros: "There are the flowers which mourning Herakles / Strewed on the tomb of Hylas".